 If you’ve stored any amount of food in plastic buckets and mylar bags, then you’ve probably asked yourself once or twice if it’s safe to store food in them long term.
-People are storing food in plastic bags and may not even be thinking about it…is it safe?
+People are storing food in plastic bags and may not even be thinking about it.

-Are plastic bags safe for food storage?
-Storing food in plastic bags can lead to several problems.
+Storing food in plastic bags may not be safe.
 Improper storage of food in plastic bags can lead to bacterial growth, the introduction of bugs and rodents, and chemical leaching from the plastic itself.

 Many people assume that all plastic bags are safe for food storage, but that isn’t the case.
 Some are fine to store food in and others contain a wide range of toxic chemicals that can possibly leach into your food.

 Plastic containers will usually have a number on them that will tell you if they are safe for use with food.
 The different ways that the plastics are made mean they contain all kinds of chemicals, some are relatively benign and others are known to be poisonous.

 The safest materials to store food in are containers made of materials that won’t leach chemicals like glass.

 Resin Identification Code (RIC)